Complexity Hierarchies Beyond Elementary: Subrecursive Hierarchies

-The reachability problem for such a system asks whether a given configuration $\tau$ can be reached, i.e.\ whether $(q_0,\vec 0)\to^\ast \tau$.
-The hardness proof of \citet{phs-mfcs2010} immediately yields that this problem is \ack-hard \citep[see also][]{urquhart99,phs-IPL2002}, where \ack\ is defined as an instance of \eqref{eq-fast-class}: it is the class of problems decidable with $F_\omega$ resources of some primitive-recursive function of the input size:
+Let the initial configuration be $(q_0,\vec 0)$.
+The reachability problem for such a system asks whether a given configuration $\tau$ can be reached in a finite number of steps, i.e.\ whether $(q_0,\vec 0)\to^\ast \tau$.
+The hardness proof of \citet{phs-mfcs2010} immediately yields that this problem is \Ack-hard \citep[see also][]{urquhart99,phs-IPL2002}, where \Ack\ is defined as an instance of \eqref{eq-fast-class}: it is the class of problems decidable with $F_\omega$ resources of some primitive-recursive function of the input size: